Monopond/fax-api/README.md

 ###Sending Microsoft Document With Merge Fields:

-WARNING: This feature is only available in API version 2.1.

 This request is used to send a Microsoft document with replaceable variables or merge fields.
 The merge field follows the pattern ```<mf:key>```.
 If your key is “field1”, it should be typed as ```<mf:field1>``` in the document.

 The example below shows “field1” will be replaced by the value of “Test”.